Off-Campus Transfer Students

 Two-Stage Transfer Admission Process to CoE Programs

-After admission to the university as a CoE student, CoE requires applicants to submit a supplemental application for evaluation of program progression.
-(Stage 2).
-CoE then notifies students about whether they have satisfied the progression requirements for their degree-granting engineering program before transfer, or if they must complete more course work after transfer to satisfy the progression requirements.
+After admission decisions are released, the College of Engineering requires directly admitted off-campus transfer students to submit a supplemental application for evaluation of program progression (Stage 2).
+CoE notifies students whether they have satisfied the progression requirements for their degree-granting engineering program before transfer, or whether they must meet course/credit/GPA requirements to satisfy the progression requirements after transfer.

 A student’s classification upon CoE admission reflects their direct admit status to their intended department (i.e., civil engineering or industrial engineering).
 Students are assigned departmental staff and faculty advisors, may apply for departmental scholarships, and seek internships and co-ops as departmental students.

 Stage One: Admission to CoE With an Intended Engineering Major

 Off-campus transfer students must establish a strong academic record in college that (1) fulfills the UW-Madison Transfer Admission Requirements, (2) includes engineering related-course work, and (3) does not exceed 80 transferable credits.
 They should also be able to (4) identify intended majors in engineering and in other UW-Madison schools or colleges.

 Students must meet the general requirements for transfer admission to UW-Madison, including the study of a single foreign language for either two years in high school or two semesters in college.
 The Office of Admissions and Recruitment considers the student’s overall application.
 A strong match between the student’s academic background and likelihood of success at UW-Madison is required.
 For more details, see www.admissions.wisc.edu/transfer/requirements.php/.

 (2) Demonstrate Success in Engineering-Related Course Work.